 Basically, using this language and taking actions to try and get people to move into their camps by racial and ethnic identity.

-Our job is to bring people together to improve life for all people, not to be a have a racist president who attacks people because they are African Americans.
+Our job is to bring people together to improve life for all people, not to have a racist president who attacks people because they are African Americans.

-That is a disgrace, and that is why we're gonna defeat uh this president.
+That is a disgrace, and that is why we're going to defeat this president.

 You know who did, Mr. President?